 The resulting assignment (or matching) is contained in the set that is specified in the ASSIGNMENTS= suboption of the OUT= option.

-For a detailed example, see "Example 9.3: Linear Assignment Problem for Minimizing Swim Times."
+For a detailed example, see "Example 9.3: Linear Assignment Problem for Minimizing Relay Times" on page 459.

 Minimum-Cost Network Flow